EPFL-SwEnt-2024-LaStartUp/prd/template/2-history.md

 From the V1 Proof of Concept we learned several valuable lessons.

 - Security and Privacy are crucial in an application.
-Triptracker uses some sensitive information such as email adress, surname and last name.
-These informations need to be kept safely in order to raise trust in application which is a crucial factor of attractivity.
+TripTracker uses some sensitive information such as email addresses, first and last names and birthdays.
+This information needs to be kept secure to build trust in application, which is a crucial factor for its attractiveness.
-- In the same idea of boosting attractivity, it is a need for us to listen to our user feedback on a regular basis.
-This feedback then needs to be discussed and adressed with pertinent updates that address the issues raised in the user feedbacks.
+- In the same idea of boosting attractiveness, it is necessary for us to listen to user feedback on a regular basis.
+This feedback needs to be discussed and addressed with pertinent updates that tackle the issues raised by users.
 - An app that is not responsive and that feels clunky will have a terrible retention rate of users.
-In order to make sure that users keep using TripTracker, the app needs to be well optimized in order to present low response times on communications with the database in order to reduce loading times.
-It also needs tu use a responsive UI that presents up-to-date and reliable information.
+To ensure that users continue using TripTracker, the app needs to be well-optimized to present low response times when communicating with the database, ensuring short loading times.
+It also needs to use a responsive UI that presents up-to-date and reliable information.
-- The user interface needs to also be fluid, with transitions to make the navigation nicer.
-It needs a well structured color scheme that helps hierarchize information.
-That color scheme should be consistend between the different screens to make it intuitive for the user.
-The UI needs to adapt to the settings of the user's phone (text size or dark mode) and to different screen sizes in order to reach as much users as possible.
+- The user interface needs to also be fluid, with transitions to enhance navigation.
+It needs a well structured color scheme that helps organize information.
+This color scheme should be consistent across the different screens of the application to make it intuitive for the user.
+The UI needs to adapt to the user's phone settings (text size or dark mode) and to different screen sizes to reach as many users as possible.

 *What is missing to bridge from PoC to MVP?*